How to Measure Onboarding Effectiveness with 5 Simple Metrics

 - Stay connected: Give new hires attention and guidance beyond their first day.
 Don’t ever stop.
 Keeping them connected to the organization helps keep them engaged and well organized.

-Measuring onboarding effectiveness with the five metrics we’ve discussed will help you know which issues are affecting your onboarding process, eliminating the guesswork.
+With a myriad of onboarding tools out there, measuring onboarding effectiveness with the five metrics we’ve discussed is a simple way that you can know which issues are affecting your onboarding process, eliminating the guesswork.
 You’ll be well on your way to creating an even better work environment that attracts and retains top-notch employees.